 \subsection{5D, 6D, and 7D examples}

 In order to describe these examples, we say that a cohomogeneity one action is \emph{reducible} if there is a proper normal subgroup of $\G$ that acts by cohomogeneity one with the same orbits.
 According to Hoelscher~\cite{hoelscher}, the nonreducible cohomogeneity one action on a compact connected manifold of dimension $5$, $6$ or $7$ by a compact connected group are: \begin{itemize} \item isometric actions on a symmetric space; \item product actions; \item $\SO(2)\SO(n)$-actions on the Brieskhorn varieties $M_d^{2n-1}$ given by \eqref{eq:brieskhorn}; \item actions listed in \cite[Table I, II]{hoelscher}. \end{itemize} Many of the above possibilities already appeared in previous sections, e.g., the case of $M^{2n-1}_d$.
-Regarding the exceptional actions found in \cite[Table I, II]{hoelscher}, we present below a table with the primitive actions that satisfy our normality conditions in Table~\ref{tab:hoelscherthm}.
+Regarding the exceptional actions found in \cite[Table I, II]{hoelscher}, we list the primitive actions that satisfy our normality conditions in Table~\ref{tab:hoelscherthm}.

-Our result applies to all above examples, when endowed with adapted metrics.
-On all above actions, $\Hs\triangleleft\K_-$ because either $\K_-$ is abelian or due to Proposition~\ref{prop:HnormalinK1}.
-Moreover, we remark that in the last example on $M^7_{6g}$, we also have $\Hs\triangleleft\K_+$.
+Our result applies to all such examples, when endowed with adapted metrics.
+On all these actions, $\Hs\triangleleft\K_-$ because either $\K_-$ is abelian or due to Proposition~\ref{prop:HnormalinK1}.
+Moreover, we remark that in the last example $M^7_{6g}$, we also have $\Hs\triangleleft\K_+$.